Last Updated on 05/13/2023 by Glynn Willard

-The first point to make is “why sanitize your fresh water tank in a camper?”
+The first point to make is “why sanitize your fresh water tank and water lines in a camper?”

 There are many resources about how to sanitize your camper water system for good reason.

-And for the most part, I haven’t seen anything realistic that wouldn’t work.
+And for the most part, I haven’t seen any unrealistic sanitizing solution sold in stores that wouldn’t work.

-But is it necessary to buy an RV water sanitizer product to sanitize your tank?
+But is it necessary to buy a commercially available RV water sanitizer product to sanitize your tank?
 Absolutely not!

-Let’s look at my favorite tried and true method to keep your drinking water safe in your RV.
+Let’s look at my favorite tried and true method to keep your drinking water safe in your recreational vehicle.

 What’s The Primary Goal For RV Water Tank Sanitization?